OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 You can compile your design in one of the following ways:
 * Your entire AFU resides in a partial reconfiguration region of the FPGA
 * The AFU is part of the static region and is compiled a flat design
-* Your AFU contains both static and PR regions.

 In this design, PF0.VF1 and PF0.VF2 map to host exerciser modules (HEM) that map to HE-LB and HE-HSSI respectively.